We offer tailored, evidence-based exercise class to assist older people who have experienced falls or are considered to be at high-risk of falling.

-Falls prevention awareness events take place over a two week period each year.
+Falls prevention awareness work takes place throughout the course of the year.
 Older people, as well as their families and carers, need to know how to prevent falls and to access the services that can help to reduce the risk of falls.
 By working with the public, the media, relevant health, health improvement, social care, housing and voluntary sector agencies in Oldham.
-The aim of this health promotion event is to raise awareness of steps that can be undertaken to prevent falls and osteoporosis.
+The aim of our health promotion work is to raise awareness of steps that can be undertaken to prevent falls and osteoporosis.

 Effects of falls